Fleli/SwiftParse/README.md

 ### The `enum` statement

-`enum` statements are the simplest of the four.
+`enum` statements are the simplest of the five.
 To illustrate the use of an enum, say we model Swift's declaration syntax.
 A declaration may start with the `let` or the `var` keyword.

 The SwiftParse syntax for this `enum` would look the following:
 ```